Filter by Category

 Online

-This is a discussion group held on the first and third Fridays of each month covering local, national, and world news.
+This is a discussion group usually held on the first and third Fridays of each month covering local, national, and world news.
 The discussion provides an opportunity to share your observations and opinions on the news and to learn from other participants.

 Articles of interest are distributed among the group by email in the week before each meeting, and topics to discuss are selected by the group at the beginning of each meeting.

-June 6, 2025
+June 20, 2025

 10 am - 11:30 am